-Data from Pharmawand - Curated by Toby Galbraith - Date added 14 July 2017
+Data from Pharmawand - Curated by Marshall Pearce - Date added 14 July 2017

 Ocular Therapeutix, Inc. announced that it has received a Complete Response Letter (CRL) from the FDA, regarding its re-submission of a New Drug Application (NDA) for Dextenza (dexamethasone insert) 0.4mg for the treatment of ocular pain following ophthalmic surgery.
 The CRL states that the FDA has determined that it cannot approve the NDA in its present form.